Blakeefuller/Blakeefuller/README.md

 💡   I'm a software developer open to work.

+🌱 Currently studying at Georgia Insitute of Technology Online for my Master's Degree in Computer Science with a focus on Machine Learning.

-🎓 I graduated from Oregon State University with a degree in Computer Science with a focus in web and mobile development.
+🎓 I graduated from Oregon State University with a Bachelor's Degree in Computer Science with a focus on Web and Mobile Development.

 ✍️  In my free time I enjoy running, music, reading, and drawing.